johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 insert image

 *For two terms with inconsistent types, we say they are more or less ambigous based on the calculation Levenshtein Distance/max(Length<sub>1</sub>, Length<sub>2</sub>)*.

+In this case at least it seems that the type of the term is different so it's not necessary to know the full derivation.
+In another language though it may be that the two terms with the same type, having different type derivations might have very similar syntax and I'm simply not clever enough to come up with an example.

 # footnotes